marcopaganini/quotes-exporter/README.md

 ## Data Provider Setup

-This project uses the [finance-go](https://github.com/piquette/finance-go) library to fetch stock price information.
-The library currently retrieves quotes from Yahoo Finance.
+This project uses the [stonks page](https://stonks.scd31.com) to fetch stock price information.
+This method **does not** support Mutual Funds, but avoids the hassle of having to create an API key and quota issues of most financial API providers.

 The program is smart enough to "memoize" calls to the financial data provider and by default caches quotes for 10m.
 This should reduce the load on the